mondoohq/mondoo-operator/docs/deployment-configurations.md

 # Deployment Configuration

-Mondoo client can be configured to run security policies against kubernetes objects in all namespaces or a specific namespace.
-This can be acheived by altering the inventory in the MondooAuditConfig CRD.
+Mondoo Client can be configured to run security policies against Kubernetes objects in all namespaces or a specific namespace.
+This can be achieved by altering the inventory in the MondooAuditConfig CRD.

-> By default mondoo client is configured to run policies against objects in all namespaces.
+> By default Mondoo Client is configured to run policies against objects in all namespaces.

 # Example Config

-To run mondoo policies against kubernetes objects in the example namespace the following configuration can be used.
+To run Mondoo policies against Kubernetes objects in the example namespace the following configuration can be used.

 ```yaml
 apiVersion: k8s.mondoo.com/v1alpha1